Our Donors' Impact

 Scott Cook and Signe Ostby

-Scott Cook and Signe Ostby Fellow Olivia Corradin studies genetic and epigenetic changes that contribute to human disease.
+During her Scott Cook and Signe Ostby Fellowship from 2016 to 2021, Olivia Corradin studied genetic and epigenetic changes that contribute to human disease.
+In 2021, she was appointed as a Member of Whitehead Institute and an assistant professor of biology at Massachusetts Institute of Technology (MIT).
 Her lab focuses on genetic variations that occur outside of the protein coding region and how the resulting changes in gene expression relate to disease risk factors.
 The work looks in particular at multiple sclerosis (MS) and Opioid Use Disorders.
 Thanks to the resources made available through her fellowship, Corradin has developed a new approach to identify the cell types that are critically altered by genetic risk factors.
 That approach -- which Corradin outlined in a paper published in Cell in April 2020 -- enables researchers to ask whether genetic alterations that increase one’s risk for developing MS do so by affecting the function of blood cells like T and B cells or brain cell types like neurons.
 The Cell paper identified genetic factors that alter the function of oligodendrocytes, the cell type responsible for generating myelin, a protective layer for neurons in the brain.
 And it demonstrated how these genetic risk factors can alter the maturation of oligodendrocytes and generation of new healthy myelin.
 Corradin is now collaborating with a biotechnology company to understand MS disease severity and progression -- and to apply her study approach to other disorders.

 Corradin’s lab has also made substantial progress in her study of Opioid Use Disorders, which seeks to identify epigenetic alterations that distinguish opioid dependent brains from healthy brains.
 This study has revealed new gene pathways critical to the pathology of opioid addiction; and it has found that genetic regions altered by opioid use often contribute to risk for neuropsychiatric disorders such as schizophrenia, depression, and bipolar disease.

-Scott Cook and Signe Ostby Fellow Kristin Knouse seeks to understand how tissues sense and respond to damage, working toward the long-term objective of developing novel approaches for regenerative medicine.
-Knouse’s studies focus on the mammalian liver, which has the unique ability to completely regenerate itself after injury.
+As a Scott Cook and Signe Ostby Fellow from 2018 to 2021, Kristin Knouse sought to understand how tissues sense and respond to damage, working toward the long-term objective of developing novel approaches for regenerative medicine.
+Knouse, who is now an assistant professor of biology at MIT, focuses on the mammalian liver, which has the unique ability to completely regenerate itself after injury.
 Her goal is to identify the molecular requirements for liver regeneration and ultimately confer that capacity to other organs.
 To that end, Knouse develops and employs novel genetic, molecular, and cellular tools that allow her research team to observe organ injury and repair in mice.
 This past year, the Knouse lab successfully developed and implemented genome-wide CRISPR-Cas9 screening in the mouse liver.
 This type of screening is an incredibly powerful tool for understanding the genes required for cellular behaviors, but until now its utility was restricted to cells in culture.
 Knouse and her colleagues brought this technology into the mouse liver and successfully screened for genes important for liver cells’ behavior.
-Through further studies using this tool, she hopes to identify genes required for the unique regenerative ability of hepatocytes -- genes that could be used to confer regenerative ability to other organs.
+Through further studies using this tool, she hopes to identify genes required for the unique regenerative ability of hepatocytes — genes that could be used to confer regenerative ability to other organs.
 Knouse is also working to extend this technology to other organs, such as the heart, to better understand why these organs cannot naturally regenerate.

 Paul and Andria Heafy